Adam-Color/AppUsageGUI/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Logs**
-Open the logs window *after* you have encountered the issue.
-Click 'Copy Logs' then paste the contents here.
-(On macOS the logs window is under the '?' icon in the menu bar)
+Logs are stored in Users/`YOUR_USERNAME_HERE`/.local/share/AppUsageGUI/User/logs/>/AppData/Roaming/AppUsageGUI/User/logs on windows or Users/`YOUR_USERNAME_HERE`/.local/share/AppUsageGUI/User/logs/ on macOS.
+Please paste the contents of the appopriate log file here:

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]